 AT&T and Verizon

-Both provide international day passes, usually around $12 per day.
+Both offer international day passes, usually about $12 per day.
 You use your phone normally for calls, texts, and data.
 Importantly, you only pay on days when you actually use cellular service.

 T-Mobile